niceume/statsailr/README.md

 * show and change working directory

 The concept of working directory is really important.
-If you run your SailrScript in an unintentional place and ouput some data, those data might overwrite your importan data.
+If you run your StatSailr script in an unintentional place and output some data, those data might overwrite your important data.

 The default working directory should be the directory where StatSailr script file exists.
 If you do not specify script file, such as when you run REPL, the default working directory should be the directory where you start your command (such as REPL).